Eremophila youngii

+Description

-DescriptionEremophila youngii is an erect, highly-branched, shrub which grows to a height of between 1 and 4 m.
+Eremophila youngii is an erect, highly-branched, shrub which grows to a height of between 1 and 4 m.
 Its branches, leaves, flower stalks and sepals are covered with a layer of grey or yellowish scales, although these are sometime lost as the part ages.
 The branches are rough due to the presence of persistent leaf bases and are covered with small, raised, warty lumps.
 The leaves are arranged in opposite pairs along the branches, linear to elliptic in shape, tapering towards both ends, and mostly 24-45 mm long, 2-5.5 mm wide and have a prominent mid-vein on the lower side.